Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Your content is ready and it’s time to put it all together in a concise document format.
 The design of your white paper is more important than you’d think.
 If you design well, you can make even the most boring topic look interesting.

-To design your white paper, choose the tool you’re most comfortable with.
+To start designing, first choose the tool you’re most comfortable with.
 Most professional designers prefer using Adobe InDesign, but it can be difficult to use for beginners and non-designers.

 Not convinced?
 This is what one of our users had to say about creating with Visme,